MKLab-ITI/pygrank/documentation/documentation.md

 :warning: Similarly to the `assume_immutability=True` option for preprocessors, this requires that graphs signals are not altered in the interim, although it is possible to clear signal values.
+In particular, to remove

-:warning: The speedup allocates at least double the memory.
-To remove allocated memory, you can keep a reference to the dictionary and clear it afterwards with `optimization_dict.clear()`.
+allocated memory, you can keep a reference to the dictionary and clear it afterwards with `optimization_dict.clear()`.

-:warning: Using optimization dictionaries multiplies (e.g. doubles) the amount of used memory, which the system may run out of for large graphs.
+:warning: Using optimization dictionaries multiplies (e.g. at least doubles) the amount of used memory, which the system may run out of for large graphs.

+:bulb: The default algorithms provided by tuners make use of the class *pygrank.SelfClearDict* instead of a normal dictionary, which keeps track only of the last personalization and only optimizes runs for the last personalization.
+This way optimization becomes fast while allocating the minimum memory required for tuning.

 # Applications